-Classroom Guidance Lessons
+Classroom Lessons - Wellness Workshops

 The School Counselor is available to provide support to students during transitions, such as changing grades, changing buildings, changing school districts, family changes, loss of a loved one, etc. LPES has many activities designed to help our 5th grade students make a smooth transition to the middle school.

-Assistance is available to parents regarding their child’s academic, social-emotional, or career development, and anything that might interfere with a child’s ability to be successful at school.
+Assistance is available to parents/guardians regarding their child’s academic, social-emotional, or career development, and anything that might interfere with a child’s ability to be successful at school.
 Workshops are offered on a variety of topics relevant to parents of elementary students.
 Our library houses a Parent Resource Section that has hundreds of books for parents, including books designed to be read to children on topics such as behavior, feelings, diversity, grief, learning, family changes, and more.

 There are many forms of mentoring happening at LPES – some are coordinated by the School Counselor, but not all.
 We have several classrooms that work together to pair older students with younger students on an ongoing basis for reading and other activities.
 We also recruit 5th grade students to help younger students by greeting them at the door and helping them get settled in their classrooms.
 Additionally, we have 3 formal mentoring programs for our students: